LunarG/vktrace/BUILD.md

 ## Get Additional Components

-The public repository for the the LunarG VulkanTools is hosted at https://github.com/LunarG.
+The public repository for LunarG vktrace is hosted at https://github.com/LunarG.

 If you intend to contribute, the preferred work flow is to fork the repo, create a branch in your forked repo, do the work,